benshimonz/V1/README.md

 todo

-_**Q158:** Any phone that in at least 10 days - the number of phones it called is greater than the number of phones that called it_
+_**Q158:** Any dragon that in at least 10 days - the number of dragons it called is greater than the number of dragons that called it_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q158.png)